 Thankfully, cannabis food and drinks are coming soon to Canada, with their current ban being lifted approximately one year on from recreational legalization- around October 2019.
 While edible foods have long been part of cannabis culture, beverages have taken somewhat of a backseat, but this will change in the near future.

 Coors and Hexo are Already Preparing Cannabis Beverages

-As the one of the top ten brewers in the world, Coors (part of Molson Coors) is a drink brand most are familiar with.
-Canadians may be even more familiar with the brand in the coming years however, as a joint venture between Molson Coors and Hexo Corp. is expected to launch in 2019.
+As one of the top ten brewers in the world, Coors (part of Molson Coors) is a drink brand most are familiar with.
+Canadians may be even more familiar with the brand in the coming years, however, as a joint venture between Molson Coors and Hexo Corp. is expected to launch in 2019.

 The partnership is one of the biggest of its kind, with one of the world’s foremost breweries joining forces with a newly established recreational cannabis brand.
 Together, they plan on developing cannabis-infused beverages that are set to hit the market once the ban on edibles is lifted.